-Love seems to be in the air for Curt Connors too, as he’s seemingly infatuated with his lab partner.
-But her affections for Curt’s boss, and the fact that it’s the Lizard’s primal side that dominations his attraction, cause him to grow angry and jealous, enough so that the Lizard is triggered.
+Love seems to be in the air for Curt Connors, too, as he’s seemingly infatuated with his lab partner.
+But her affections for Curt’s boss, and the fact that it’s the Lizard’s primal side that dominates his attraction, cause him to grow angry and jealous, enough so that the Lizard is triggered.
 Like a smaller, scalier, but similarly green version of the Hulk, Connors undergoes the transformation, slaughtering his boss and coworker.
-The scene is mildly violently, but still artistically terrifying from the pen of Bachalo.
+The scene is mildly violent, but still artistically terrifying from the pen of Bachalo.

 "Dr. Connors Can't Come to the Phone Right Now"

 Wells now has a reason to bring Spidey and the Lizard to blows.
 In the early years, the violence of the Lizard was downplayed because of the Comic Code and younger audiences.
 But now, Wells lets him do what, essentially, a walking, talking crocodile would do.
 After murdering his colleagues, he goes after the one last tether Connors has to his humanity: his son Billy.